aaaaaa123456789/bsp/specification.md

 The `printbuf` instruction prints the contents of the message buffer as a message (as if it had been passed to the `print` instruction) and clears the buffer, resetting it to the empty string.
 The `clearbuf` instruction resets the message buffer to the empty string without printing it.

+Further considerations regarding the message buffer are given in the [String handling](#string-handling) section.

 ### Option menus